 Your lender will defer repayments for six months after your loan is issued.
-Then, you can apply to have eligible operating costs forgiven for the first eight weeks after your loan is issued.
+Then, you can apply to have eligible operating costs forgiven for the first 24 weeks after your loan is issued.
 This was extended from the original eight weeks with the passing of the Paycheck Protection Program Flexibility Act.

 Any remaining balance that isn’t forgiven gets repaid over a period of two years.

 Unlike the typical SBA 7(a) and Express loans, the Paycheck Protection Loan is open to the following types of businesses — as long as you have fewer than 500 employees or otherwise meet SBA size standards:

 - Sole proprietorships